 - Safe, sorted, sound, cool or wicked all mean That’s good or I understand.

 - Instead of using different tag questions like isn’t it?, can’t you? or don’t they?, people use innit (e.g. ‘It’s hot here, innit!’, ‘He can dance really well, innit!’ or ‘They always say that, innit?’).

 - Instead of saying very, really or completely, you can use well (e.g. ‘I’m well tired’ or ‘You got it well wrong!’).

 - Whatever means I don’t care (e.g. A: ‘But the teacher says we can’t leave until we’ve finished.’
 B: ‘Whatever.
 I’m going!’).

 - ‘He’s fine’ or ‘He’s fit’ both mean He’s good-looking.
 These words can describe a boy or a girl.

 - A hoodie is a young person who wears a jacket with a hood (a hood keeps your head dry in rainy Britain!).
 It is a negative word and suggests that the young person might be a troublemaker or even a criminal.

-Not everybody uses slang and not everybody likes it.
+However, not everybody uses slang and not everybody likes it.
 A school in Sheffield, in the north of England, recently instructed its pupils to stop using slang words such as hiya (hello), cheers and ta (both mean thank you).
-The head teacher says that if young people learn to speak ‘correctly’ this will help them get a place at university and a good job.
+The head teacher says that if young people learn to speak ‘correctly’, it will help them get a place at university and a good job.

 Worksheets and downloads